Galileo88/Community-Terrain-Texture-Pack/ReadMe.md

 To contribute, all textures must:
   * Be in dds format
-  * include both color and normal maps
+  * Include both color and normal maps
   * Be no larger than 2048x2048

  **Do not change or remove any textures currently included in CTTP.**